Skip to main content

 For each one, explain WHY the output is what it is.

 What you are learning: Systematic investigation through edge-case exploration.
-Each scenario tests a different assumption about how the code works -- empty inputs, string order, variable naming -- and builds your mental model of Python's behavior through concrete experiments rather than abstract rules.
+Each scenario tests a different assumption about how the code works, building your mental model through concrete experiments rather than abstract rules.